spiffaz/Devops/Ansible/README.md

 1)   Convert shell script to playbook
-2)   Variables in ansible playbooks
+2)   Dynamic inventory on AWS